Pratham-Chauhan2005/ToDoList/README.md

+This Todo List is made with the help and react
+I use local storage so that the ToDo will get stored in some place .

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.